Deploy to a new environment

 - If you are deploying to the SaaS environment, you can find specific instructions for creating your deployment package in the documentation.

-- If you are deploying to Azure Web Apps or IIS in a self-managed environment, you can find examples in the Deploy to your self-managed private cloud guide.
+- If you are deploying to Azure Web Apps or IIS in a private cloud environment, you can find examples in the Deploy to your private cloud guide.

 - Test the deployment before synchronizing.